 It’s unlikely that your employees will be careful to separate their professional and personal use, and they may be unaware of the potential dangers.
 A small act, such as clicking a phishing email link, saving files to a device’s hard drive (which can be stolen), logging into public WiFi or installing a nefarious phone app can bring disastrous consequences for the firm.

 Many firms aren’t even aware of what technology their staff are using to access their systems; employees are using any number of free and accessible third-party apps to complete daily administrative tasks.
 Programs like WeTransfer, Google Drive and Sync are very popular and commonly used to transfer large files between systems.
 Are you aware of all the technology your staff is using to access and transmit firm data?

-If your employees are accessing your network with their laptop, phone or tablet, they should have up-to-date anti-virus software.
-Free software like McAfee can provide basic protection, while more comprehensive protection runs from $25 and up per user license: determine how much malware protection you require, and who will be responsible for fitting the bill.
+If your employees are accessing your network with their laptop, phone or tablet, they should have up-to-date anti-virus software with regular updates and patches installed.

 Another concern is the risk brought from lost or stolen devices.
-While most are stolen for the value of the device itself, one should consider that law firms are prime targets for cyber criminals, and an opportunistic thief may recognize the potential value of your clients’ data on the black market.
-Measures such as two-factor authentication and remote file deletion should be put in place.
+While most are stolen for the value of the device itself, one should consider that law firms are prime targets for cyber criminals - more than ever, firms are being breached and their data held and ransomed for large sums, costing money, disrupting operations and putting clients at risk.

 Next comes the question of support.
 When drafting your BYOD, firms should determine what level of IT support will capture cost savings.
 Who is responsible for managing and supporting firm-owned and/or personal mobile devices?
 If your IT is outsourced, does your current service level agreement cover personally owned devices?